-We’ve learned where a midwifery student needs direction and where it is best for her to determine her own direction.
-For example, the student may submit completed sections of the course in any order that makes sense to her, she may create her own documentation system, and may choose the books she wants for the required critiques and reports.
+We’ve learned where a midwifery student needs both direction and to discover where it is best to determine their own direction.
+For example, the student may submit completed sections of the course in any order that makes sense, create their own documentation system, and may choose the books they want for the required critiques and reports.

 Just getting started is a challenge for many midwifery students so we provide extra help in many areas concerning organization and productivity.
 We give extensive instructions and assistance in several areas, such as creating topical databases.
 We have developed forms and checklists for many aspects of the course: reading evaluation, cover sheets for evaluation of each assignment, book reviews, video reviews, Good Science/Best Practice forms, and many more.